stephengaito/toolArchive/Readme.md

 [rake](https://github.com/ruby/rake).

-Out of the box, lms knows very little, except how to *recursively* walk through a dependency tree looking for out of date artifacts.
+Out of the box, lms knows very little, except how to *recursively* walk through a dependency tree looking for out of date artefacts.

-For each out of date artifact, lms will either execute the contents of a string or will run a lua function.
+For each out of date artefact, lms will either execute the contents of a string or will run a lua function.

 lms does come with an example collection of lua functions to build